 - Always use caution when changing lanes.
 Cutting in front of someone, changing lanes too fast or not using your signals may cause an accident.

-- Be extra careful in bad weather such as fog, heavy rain, a snow storm or icy roads.
+- Be extra careful in bad weather such as fog, heavy rain, snow or icy conditions.
 Drive below the speed limit if necessary, maintain extra space between you and the car ahead and be careful around curves.

 - Cellular: Emergency # 77